liuzhuan/liuzhuan.github.io/_posts/2017-12-19-shell-primer.md

 MYSTRING="The word of the day is \"sedentary\"."
 ```

-Shell scripts also allow the use of single quote marks.
-Variables between single quotes are not replaced by their contents.
+Shell scripts also allow the use of single quote marks. **Variables between single quotes are not replaced by their contents**.

 ```
 name='monica'